Headshot Tutorial & Tips: How To Prepare, What To Wear, How To Pose, Smile For A Headshot LinkedIn Profiles, Websites

 How Often Should You Update Your Headshot

-A headshot should be updated roughly every 3-5 years (give or take), sometimes more often than if there is a significant change of appearance, change in job/industry or if you find a really good photographer who can capture exactly what you are looking for.
+A headshot should be updated roughly every 3-5 years (give or take), sometimes more often than if there is a significant change of appearance, change in job/industry or if you find a great photographer who can capture exactly what you are looking for.

 Your headshot should reflect what you would like if someone met you in person.
 It should also be something you are proud of and would use publicly if asked to provide for a speaking engagement, press release or other time sensitive purpose.
 It should also be used so people can more easily recognize you out and about which can be good for networking, sales, partnerships or more.

 What Kind Of Headshot Do I Need